Best Practices for Unused Ticket Management

 An automated system can be your best safeguard to minimize wasted costs from unused tickets.
 Some travel management software services may help finance teams and business travelers view unused tickets.
 For example, TravelBank offers an unused airline ticket tracking service to help your company effectively track and reconcile these travel credits.
 Our system emails monthly updates with the status of your unused ticket balances for simple reconciliation of your records.

-If available, enable settings to display flight credits when business travelers plan a trip to remind them to minimize unnecessary spend on “fresh” flights when recycled credit is available.
 Maintaining unused tickets within a clear system also helps prevent employees from mistakenly using flight credits from cancelled business travel for their own personal use.

 Change names where appropriate